Starz0r/reimagined-succotash/README.md

 ## Test the app

-Once the app and database are running and connected, you can run the integration tests with `npm run test`
+Once the app and database are running and connected, you can run the integration tests with `npm run test-int`

 To start the database: